apollographql/apollo/docs/source/tutorial/client.md

 description: Connect your graph API to a React frontend
 ---

-The next step after building your graph API is to present and manage the data on a client.
-In this section, you'll learn how to build a UI that consumes our graph API's data with Apollo.
+The next step after building your graph API is to fetch the data from the API and present on a client.
+In this section, you'll learn how to build a React UI that consumes our graph API's data with Apollo.

 <h2 id="dev-environment">Set up your development environment</h2>